-She left the public defender’s office and . . . traveled the world.
-You know the Johnny Cash song, I’ve Been Everywhere Man?
-Cindy went everywhere [man].
-All through the United States, Central and Eastern Europe, East Africa, Turkey, Egypt, Mexico, Thailand, Nepal, India, Alaska, England, France, Ireland, Costa Rica...you get the idea.
+She left the public defender’s office and traveled the world, through the United States, Central and Eastern Europe, East Africa, Turkey, Egypt, Mexico, Thailand, Nepal, India, Alaska, England, France, Ireland, and Costa Rica.

-Family law was meaningful work that had direct impact on people’s lives.
-Practicing family law the right way meant making a difference.
-A chance to see 'a tangible impact on people’s lives while improving their lives for the better.'
+When she returned to practicing law, Cindy found that serving families was meaningful work that had direct impact on people’s lives.
+Using the law to help families meant seeing a tangible impact on people’s lives while improving their lives for the better.

 Wysocki Law, PLLC was born.